swiss-ai-center/documentation/docs/tutorials/start-the-core-engine.md

 ## Conclusion

 Congratulations!
-You have successfully started the Core engine and a dummy service to try out the features of the Core engine.
+You have successfully started the Core AI Engine and a dummy service to try out the features of the Core AI Engine.

 ## Go further